 This practice is also beneficial for pharmacists, who are likewise required to work in concert with patients and healthcare providers to promote health and deliver patient-oriented support.

 Self-detailing is the practice when the medical rep invites the HCP to get familiar with an eDetailing presentation independently.
-Self-detailing has gained popularity among doctors because it is not tied to the doctors’ schedule, thereby giving them time and the opportunity to delve in the materials fundamentally.
+Self-detailing has gained popularity among doctors because it is not tied to the doctors’ schedule, thereby giving them time and the opportunity to delve into the materials fundamentally.
 During the quarantine, the number of doctors interested in this practice was constantly growing.
 Also, the greatest value of Self-Detailing in the pharmaceutical market lies in its versatility and ability to complement any communication channel and any device.

 This practice could also be favored by patients who might be able to learn more about their condition and the methods of treatment.
 The equally nonintrusive manner could inspire more patient loyalty and bring certain benefits for pharma companies as well.
 During self-detailing, the patients can look through the structure and key messages in the presentation at their own discretion.
-That way, this channel gives a better understanding of the target audience, gives honest metrics for the campaign, as it is likely to see a different pattern of slides and time spent on each of them.
+That way, this channel gives a better understanding of the target audience, and gives honest metrics for the campaign, as it is likely to see a different pattern of slides and time spent on each of them.

-Finally, take a look at an example of a customer journey that reflects how all of these types of content can fit perfectly, complement each other and create value in pharma’s the picture of customer engagement.
+Finally, take a look at an example of a customer journey that reflects how all of these types of content can fit perfectly, complement each other and create value in pharma’s picture of customer engagement.